-- 1. The Educational Resources Committee is advisory to the Vice President for Academic Affairs and Dean. - 2.
-The function of the committee is two-fold: to explore the use of newly developing educational resources at the institution and to assess the utility of currently used educational resources.
-The exploration and assessment functions will be applied to educational technology and physical plant facilities. - 3.
-The committee is composed of four faculty members, at least one of whom is from a clinical department and at least one of whom is from the Department of Biomedical Sciences, the Director of Information Technology, the Director of the Library, the Director of the Office of National Boards and Exam Center, a representative from WVSOM's State Wide Campus, and a representative from Media Services are also voting members.
-Additional staff members may be invited to participate, as needed, but will not have a vote. - 4.
-Faculty committee members are elected for two-year terms, the terms being staggered so that no more than two are elected in any one year. - 5.
-Student input will be provided by a student subcommittee, consisting of Year 1 and Year 2 class officers and the student curriculum committee representatives, chaired by a faculty member of the full committee.
+1. The Educational Resources Committee is advisory to the Vice President of Academic Affairs and Dean.

+2. The function of the committee is two-fold: to explore the use of newly developing educational resources at the institution and to assess the utility of currently used educational resources.
+The exploration and assessment functions will be applied to educational technology and physical plant facilities.

+3. The committee is composed of none voting members: four faculty members (at least one of whom is from a clinical department and at least one of whom is from the Department of Biomedical Sciences), the Chief Technology Officer, the Director of Academic Technology and Faculty Development, the Director of the Library, the Director of the Office of National Boards, a representative from WVSOM's State Wide Campus, and a representative from Audio Visual and Production are also voting members.
+Additional staff members may be invited to participate, as needed, but will not have a vote.

+4. Faculty committee members are elected for two-year terms, the terms being staggered so that no more than two are elected in any one year.

+5. Student input will be provided by a student subcommittee, consisting of Year 1 and Year 2 class officers and the student curriculum committee representatives, chaired by a faculty member of the full committee.